Prof. Dr. iur. Christoph Beat Graber

-He is the author of numerous publications (for a list see here), editor of medialex, the Swiss journal of media law, a member of the editorial board of the University of Western Australia Law Review and a member of the board of directors of the Solothurn Film Festival.
+He is the author of numerous publications, editor of medialex, the Swiss journal of media law, a member of the editorial board of the University of Western Australia Law Review and a member of the board of directors of the Solothurn Film Festival.

 In 2010, Christoph Graber received the Swiss-Academies Award for Transdisciplinary Research (the highest research prize of the Swiss Academies of Arts and Sciences).